 Axolotls are carnivorous and voracious eaters that eat pretty much anything that comes their way.
 However, it’s essential to feed them nutritious food rich in proteins to extend axolotl lifespan.
 Axolotls feast on live food such as earthworms, bloodworms, blackworms, brine shrimp, salmon pellets, etc. However, juvenile axolotls can eat daphnia, white worms, and grindal worms.
 You can also hand-feed your Axolotl to experience an adorable pet-parent moment.

-Axolotls are aloof in nature and like to mind their own business in a peaceful, stress-free environment.
+Axolotls are part of the salamander family are aloof in nature and like to mind their own business in a peaceful, stress-free environment.
 Therefore, minimal handling is required for axolotls, especially if you want them to live a happy, healthy, and long life.

 Of course, you cannot avoid handling, especially while checking their skin or changing water, but it shouldn’t be done routinely.
 You can also keep Axolotl out of the water, although it is not recommended at all.
 That’s because axolotls have a slimy coat on their body which might be destroyed by your hands, posing a threat to contact bacterial infection.
 Therefore, keep your axolotls in water and unbothered for a longer lifespan.